Arno37/Portfolio-OPCR/README.md

 ## License

-The portfolio project is licensed under [insert your chosen license here] to encourage collaboration and reuse, with proper attribution and adherence to licensing terms.

 These summaries should provide a clear and concise overview of your portfolio project from various aspects, tailored to showcase your skills and achievements effectively.